LusterPearl/alx-system_engineering-devops/0x19-postmortem/README.md

+Learning from the Journey: A Tale of Triumphs and Challenges

+In the fast-paced world of web development, every engineer encounters hurdles that test their skills and determination.
+Join me on a journey through the highs and lows of my recent projects, where I faced server outages, configuration mishaps, and even a few lessons in humility.

+Duration: Various durations, ranging from a few hours to weeks.
+Impact: Multiple services affected, including SSH access, SSL certificate setup, load balancer configuration, and MySQL database.
+Let's delve into the heart of these challenges and uncover the insights gained along the way.

 Issue Summary:
 Duration: Various durations, ranging from a few hours to weeks.
 Impact: Multiple services affected, including SSH access, SSL certificate setup, load balancer configuration, and MySQL database.